Lysinuric Protein Intolerance

 What are the signs and symptoms?

-Symptoms can appear in late infancy once a child has been weaned onto solid foods containing protein.
-Symptoms may include:
+Symptoms can appear in late infancy once a child has been weaned onto solid foods full of protein.

 - Enlarged spleen